SpaceXLaunchBot/deploy/README.md

 ```

 Don't delete the cloned directory if you want to be able to update the containers
-easily because the bot and site rely on the `config.env` file.
+easily, because the bot and site rely on the `config.env` file.

 Once it's running, `spacexlaunchbot-webserver` serves on port `8080` if you want to
 add it to another network for something like reverse proxying to it.